GlPortal/ads/artist.md

-# Free and Open 3D puzzle game looking for artist
+# [hobby] Free and Open 3D puzzle game looking for artist

 GlPortal is a free and open source 3D puzzle action adventure that has been in development since 2012.